Denim: The Fabric That Built America, 1935-1944

 Hardcover

-Ships from San Francisco, on Tuesday--same day in-store pickup also available.
+Ships from San Francisco, on Thursday--same day in-store pickup also available.

 KEEP SHOPPING